delimaa/tictactoe-minimax/README.md

 # Tic Tac Toe (tictactoe)

-A simple Tic Tac Toe made using Minimax algorithm
+A basic Tic Tac Toe with unbeatable AI using minimax algorithm

 ## Install the dependencies
 ```bash